 With 23 acres of open space, we’re using nature to connect a whole community.

 Running right through the middle of the community, helping to knit it together, the Greenway is a center of fun, discovery, and community building.
-With a multimodal trail that goes from east to west, it allows residents to connect to the community while supplying plenty of places to play along the way.
+With a series of multimodal paths that goes from east to west, it allows residents to connect to the community while providing plenty of places to play along the way.

 The heart of the Greenway is a place of both learning and fun.
 The Discovery Zone has several stations that let kids and adults have fun